Contact tracing at Council sites and using Rippl

 There you’ll be able to find out what government support you’re eligible for to get you through these next few months.

 You may also be eligible to apply to the Mayoral Relief Fund, which is an emergency fund administered by Wellington City Mission on behalf of Wellington City Council.

 Mayoral Relief Fund application form.

 Services for over 65s

-Age Concern Wellington provides help and support to people aged 65 and over, and has volunteers throughout the Greater Wellington region.
-All volunteers have gone through a police check to enable an added level of security.
+Age Concern Wellington provides help and support to people aged 65 and over, and has police-vetted volunteers throughout the Greater Wellington region.

 Total Mobility Metlink

 Until Tuesday 30 June 2020, Total Mobility trips within the greater Wellington Region for approved essential purposes, as defined by the Ministry of Transport, will be free (up to a maximum of $80).

 Contact the Metlink Contact Centre on 0800 801 700 for more information.

 Accessible information for people with disabilities